 My route into product management is probably best described as destiny.
 Like lots of people, I didn’t know what I wanted to do when I began my degree.
 I chose foreign languages including English, Spanish, and Italian (which also gave me the opportunity to learn about economics and marketing) and I believe that this experience has helped me significantly throughout my career, especially in product management roles.

 Consider HTML.
-It’s just another language and it’s our ability to communicate in different languages that helps you to get people do the things you need them to do.
+It’s just another language and it’s our ability to communicate in different languages that helps you to get people to do the things you need them to do.
 In the end, English, HTML, or any other language, whether functional, programmatic or whatever, they’re all the same, they’re a way of conveying messages and meaning.
 This is important because getting people to work together still remains one of the biggest challenges I know in product management.
 This really comes down to communication.
 You have to be able to make people from product, tech, design, the support function, users, and also the main board of directors work together.
 Sometimes you have several layers of suppliers too – it’s about making everyone communicate fluently and ensuring that everyone is working towards the same vision.

 Other studies I’ve found helpful include an education programme in Paris – Lion by The Family (an accelerator of startups).
 It was so interesting.
 I learned so much about companies, product and growth.
 Then there was everything I learned on the job in small companies throughout the years.

-Landing the Role
+Landing the role

 My role at AB Tasty came about partly as a result of something I did a few years ago, in 2016 when I created a series of 25 videos interviews on productpeople.io.